 — Richard, England

 Practising for an hour a day is sufficient.
 If your practice is appropriate you would reach a fairly high standard in a year.
 If all other factors are equal (a presumption which is almost never valid), the Chen style is the most effective among the various styles of Tai Chi Chuan for combat.
 Other factors which will influence combat effectiveness include the quality and nature of instruction, how you train, and the availability of support material (such as useful information).

-The discrepency is one of nature and not of quality.
+The discrepancy is one of nature and not of quality.
 In other words due to differences in history, geography, culture and other factors, the arts and philosophies of the West are different from those of the East, but while those of the East may be superior in some, they are inferior in others.
 If we take the arts and philosophies of kungfu and chi kung, the attainment in the East is logically better than that in the West because of their much longer history in the East.

 Some cultural traits may also be influential.
-Eastern students are by tradition more respectful of their teachers, which therefore gives them a more condusive mental state for better practical attainment.
+Eastern students are by tradition more respectful of their teachers, which therefore gives them a more conducive mental state for better practical attainment.
 Western students are more inquisitive, which therefore makes them more knowledgeable.

 In classical times many spiritual, religious and mystic masters in the West performed miracles, and while there could be interchange of ideas and teaching between the East and the West, the Western masters on a whole discovered and developed their own techniques.
 The interesting aspect is that the skills and techniques of the East and the West are actually quite similar, although they are described in different vocabularies.